Arjun-08/DNA-Language-Models-for-Mutation-Classification-Identifying-Benign-and-Harmful-VariantS/README.md

-#  DNA Variant Classification (Benign vs. Pathogenic)
+#  DNA Mutation Classification (Benign vs. Pathogenic variants)

 This repository contains **three distinct deep learning approaches** to classify human single-nucleotide variants (SNVs) from ClinVar as either **Benign (0)** or **Pathogenic (1)** using the GRCh38 reference genome.
 All models are implemented in PyTorch, with transformers trained using masked language modeling (MLM) and fine-tuning.